cecabrerac/docker-sandbox/frontend-static-app-nginx/README.md

 # Build and Run the Docker Image

-From inside the my-static-app (frontend-nodejs-nginx || root folder) folder:
+From inside the my-static-app (frontend-static-app-nginx || root folder) folder:

 ## ${\color{orange}Build \space the \space image}$